Internet Explorer 8

-Internet Explorer 8 is the first version of IE to pass the Acid2 test, and the last of the major browsers to do so (In the later Acid3 Test, it only scores 24/100).
-Additionally, it introduced a Compatibility View mode to optionally emulate older versions' rendering behaviour, and colour-coded tab groups where links opened in new tabs share the colour of which they originated from.
+It is the first version of IE to pass the Acid2 test, the last of the major browsers to do so.
+(In the later Acid3 Test, it only scores 24/100.)
+It is the last version of Internet Explorer to support Windows XP SP2–SP3, Windows XP x64 Edition SP2, Windows Server 2003 SP2, Windows Vista RTM–SP1, and Windows Server 2008 RTM, as well as Itanium-based processors.
+Additionally, it introduced a Compatibility View mode to optionally emulate older versions' rendering behavior, and color-coded tab groups where links opened in new tabs share the color of the website they originated from.
 According to Microsoft, security, ease of use, and improvements in RSS, CSS, and Ajax support were its priorities for IE8.

 History

 Development

 IE8 development started in or before March 2006.
 In February 2008, Microsoft sent out private invitations for IE8 Beta 1, and on March 5, 2008, released Beta 1 to the general public, although with a focus on web developers.
 The release launched with a Windows Internet Explorer 8 Readiness Toolkit website promoting IE8 white papers, related software tools, and new features in addition to download links to the Beta.
 Microsoft Developer Network (MSDN) added new sections detailing new IE8 technology.
 Major press focused on a controversy about Version Targeting, and two new features then called WebSlice and Activities.
 The readiness toolkit was promoted as something "developers can exploit to make Internet Explorer 8 'light up'."

 On August 27, 2008, Microsoft made IE8 Beta 2 generally available.
 PC World noted various Beta 2 features such as InPrivate mode, tab isolation and color-coding, and improved standards and compatibility compared to Internet Explorer 7.
 Two name changes included Activities to Accelerators, and the IE7 Phishing filter renamed Safety Filter in the first Beta to SmartScreen, both accompanied by incremental technical changes as well.
 By August 2008, the new feature called InPrivate had taken the spotlight.

 On January 5, 2009, a tool was provided by Microsoft to block the automatic install of Internet Explorer 8 via Windows Update.

-IE 8 reached general availability on March 19, 2009.
+IE8 reached general availability on March 19, 2009.
 A version optimized for Bing and MSN was also available.

 Language support

 Language support (localization) was not complete on release.
 IE8 was released with 25 languages.
-This grew up to 63 for Vista 32-bit in June 2009.
+This grew up to 63 for 32-bit in June 2009.
 Support for additional languages can come pre-installed based on the OS, or downloaded and installed via Multilingual User Interface (MUI) packages.